pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ```

 ### Let's set up a couple of users
 - We don't recommend using kubeadmin on a day-to-day basis for administering your OpenShift cluster, we will create two users in this tutorial to start to familiarize you with the process for setting creating users and groups.
-For ease of the tutorial, we will use htpasswd to setup some basic authentication for our OpenShift cluster.
+For ease of the tutorial, we will use htpasswd to set up some basic authentication for our OpenShift cluster.
 First we will create a temporary htpasswd authentication file and add two users to it.
 ```
 $ touch /tmp/cluster-ids
 $ htpasswd -B -b /tmp/cluster-ids admin xxxxxxxx